La Galissonnière-class cruiser: Propulsion

 The propulsion was provided by four Indret boilers, and four Parsons turbines on La Galissonnière, Georges Leygues, Montcalm, or Rateau Bretagne turbines on the others, and two shafts, for a speed of 31 kn, with 84000 hp.
 They easily maintained 31/32 knots and all exceeded by far the expected trial speed of 33 kn.
 Thus, Marseillaise steamed an average of 34.98 kn during an 8-hour trial and 35.39 kn during a ninth hour.
 At the end of the war, they could still easily make 32 kn, on a full load displacement then increased to 10,850 tons.
 The endurance (5500 nmi at 18 kn), was considerably better than Italian equivalents (Condottieris: around 3800 nmi at 18 kn), but similar to the comparable light British or German cruisers, for the speed and radius, except the Leander and Arethusa-class cruisers, which had an exceptional radius of 12,000 nmi.

+Ships

+Upon completion, La Galissonnière, Jean de Vienne, and Marseillaise were attached to the Mediterranean Squadron, forming the 3rd Cruiser Division stationed at Bizerte.
+Georges Leygues, Montcalm, and Gloire were assigned to the Atlantic Fleet, stationed at Brest and forming the 4th Cruiser Division.
+The 4th Cruiser Division carried out an endurance cruise to Indochina, from December 1937 to April 1938, and represented France at the July 1939 New York World's Fair.